FilippoGurioli/test-2-code-llm/docs/design.md

 The following validators are included:

+- Command Validator: ensures the command is valid;
 - Path Validator: checks if specified paths exist and are accessible;
 - Model Validator: verifies if the specified LLM model is supported;
 - Dependency Validator: ensures all required dependencies are installed;
-- Resource Validator: checks if sufficient resources (e.g., memory, CPU) are available.

 ### Final Class Diagram